Sangley: History

 Spanish explorers and conquistadors landed in Las Islas de Filipinas, which they named in honor of Philip II of Spain.
 The Spanish colonization of the Philippines required more skilled laborers and they recruited Chinese immigrants.
 The economy became highly dependent upon the Chinese for their economic role as traders and artisans.
 Most of the Chinese living in the Manila area settled in a place called the Parían near Intramuros.

 The Spanish encouraged those China traders to convert to Catholicism.
 Many of the Chinese men married native women, and over time the multi-cultural mestizo de sangley caste developed.
 Although the colonial government never required them to adopt Spanish surnames, in many cases they chose to change their Chinese names.
-They adopted names such as Lopez, Jalandoni, Palanca, Paterno, Rizal, Laurel, Osmeña, etc., or used a kind of transliteration and Spanish phonetic spelling to make them appear Hispanic by concatenation, for example: Lacson, Landicho, Laoinco, Biazon, Gaspar, Tuazon, Ongpin, Yuchengco, Quebengco, Cojuangco, Cuyegkeng, Goquilay, Yaptinchay, Yuchenco, Yupangco, Sylianco, Tanchanco, Tiongson, Tanbengco, Tanjuatco, Locsin, Tetangco, etc.
+They adopted names such as Jalandoni, Laurel, Lopez, Osmeña, Palanca, Paterno, Rizal, etc., or used transliteration and Spanish phonetic spelling to make them appear Hispanic by concatenation, for example: Asico, Biazon, Chanco, Cojuangco, Cuyangkeng, Goquilay, Lacson, Landicho, Laoinco, Locsin, Ongpin, Quebengco, Sylianco, Tanbengco, Tanchanco, Tanjuatco, Tetangco, Tiongson, Tuazon, Yaptinchay, Yuchenco, Yuchengco, Yupangco, etc.